Get with the program, MAN (Part 1)

 The MAN: Deadlines and action items

-Effective July 25, 2023, all ARCEP-notified Operators and owners of numbering resources in France will need to comply with the MAN Program.
+As of October 1, 2024, all French Operators and owners of numbering resources in France will need to comply with the ‘final phase’ of the MAN Program, which requires Operators to disconnect calls that do not meet the required criteria.

 As laid out in the MAN program, operators must have the capabilities to sign, verify, and transit French calls.
 Ultimately, the program requires implementing a mechanism to identify the number and authenticate the call before reaching the call recipient.
 This helps to build trust between the caller and the recipient, reducing the likelihood of the call being ignored or treated as a potential scam.